 - 4.1.26 Due to the high-quality retail frontages identified in this Plan, the quality of shopfronts in Mayfair is generally high.
 The Forum wants to ensure, however, that this standard is enhanced still further, that new retail proposals are required to contribute to visual amenity by having world-class shopfronts, and that sub-standard shopfronts are encouraged to improve. - 4.1.27 Mayfair, perhaps of all the areas in Westminster, has "an underlying and subtle local distinctiveness", with "a particular air of refinement, which distinguishes it from other parts of the capital."
-Shopfronts ought to respond to the character and appearance of Mayfair by paying special attention to the Council's conservation area character appraisal.
-Shopfronts should respond to the building in which they are located, and the character and function of the wider retail frontage, as well as the characteristic elements of Mayfair as a whole.
-Emerging policy goes some way to highlighting architectural and heritage protection in shopfronts, but it is neither clear when this policy will come forward, nor precisely how this applies to Mayfair.
+61 Shopfronts ought to respond to the character and appearance of Mayfair by paying special attention to the Council's conservation area character appraisal.
+62 Shopfronts should respond to the building in which they are located, and the character and function of the wider retail frontage, as well as the characteristic elements of Mayfair as a whole.

-4.1.28 In light of the importance of shopfronts to Mayfair's role as an international retail area, it is considered that more detail should be added to help guide the design of new commercial development.
+- 4.1.28 In light of the importance of shopfronts to Mayfair's role as an international retail area, it is considered that more detail should be added to help guide the design of new commercial development.
 The Forum therefore supports the preparation of shopfront guidance specific to Mayfair.
-Should the "Mayfair Shopfront Guidance" be implemented, any proposals for new shopfronts and shop signs will be expected to be in accordance with this.
+Should the "Mayfair Shopfront Guidance" be implemented, any proposals for new shopfronts and shop signs will be expected to be in accordance with this. - 4.1.29 If forthcoming, the Mayfair Shopfront Guidance should recognise the following three distinct areas in Mayfair: - (a) The large retail shops and built form of the international retail thoroughfares on the periphery of Mayfair of

-- 4.1.29 If forthcoming, the Mayfair Shopfront Guidance should recognise the following three distinct areas in Mayfair: - (a) The large retail shops and built form of the international retail thoroughfares on the periphery of Mayfair of Regent Street, Oxford Street, Park Lane (if growth comes forward in that regard in compliance with other policies in this Plan), and Piccadilly. - (b) Appropriate shopfronts in the other recognised international West End Retail Frontage of Bond Street. - (c) Appropriate shopfronts in Mayfair Shopping Frontages, as well as new shopfronts across the area. - 4.1.30 Some of these areas already have existing private guidelines prepared by landlords, and the Mayfair Shopfront Guidance should take account of those. - 4.1.31 The Guidance should also seek activation of sides and backs of shops where possible with high-quality frontages.
+- Regent Street, Oxford Street, Park Lane (if growth comes forward in that regard in compliance with other policies in this Plan), and Piccadilly. - (b) Appropriate shopfronts in the other recognised international West End Retail Frontage of Bond Street. - (c) Appropriate shopfronts in Mayfair Shopping Frontages, as well as new shopfronts across the area. - 4.1.30 Some of these areas already have existing private guidelines prepared by landlords, and the Mayfair Shopfront Guidance should take account of those. - 4.1.31 The Guidance should also seek activation of sides and backs of shops where possible with high-quality frontages.